danielrindunica/kubeword/README.md

 - **Distribute:** You can distribute the original or modified versions of kubeword in source or binary form.

-Please review the [LICENSE](LICENSE) file for the complete terms and conditions of the [License Name] License.
+Please review the [LICENSE](LICENSE) file for the complete terms and conditions of the Apache License.

 ## Contact Information